routegy/routegy-docs/app/docs/how-to/receive-sms-notifications.md

 # Receive SMS Notifications

-This document describes how to make use of the [SMS Touch Handler Type](/reference/touch-handler-types/sms/) to receive text message notifications.
+This document describes how to make use of the [SMS Action Type](/reference/action-types/sms/) to receive text message notifications.

-SMS touch handlers are commonly used with high priority [touchpoints](/reference/touchpoints/) that require immediate attention or staff members that are constantly on the go.
+SMS actions are commonly used with high priority [microapps](/reference/microapps/) that require immediate attention or staff members that are constantly on the go.

-### Creating the Touch Handler
+### Creating the Action

-Follow the steps below to create a [touch handler](/reference/touch-handlers/) for sending SMS notifications.
+Follow the steps below to create a [action](/reference/actions/) for sending SMS notifications.

 #### Step 1